What is a Fixed Price Contract for Projects?

 There are three goals that need to be achieved in regards to revenue recognition visibility for fixed price contracts.

-Revenue Recognition for Fixed Price Contracts
+Revenue Recognition for Fixed Price Contracts for Projects

 In many software solutions, once the organization decides how much revenue should be recognized through, say, the end of the year, the system fixes the hourly rates for the remaining work through the end of the project such that the contract’s value is respected.
 That process actually works well, and provides an accurate view of the project…but only for that instant in time.